zhilizju/Awesome-instruction-tuning/README.md

 ````
 python  process.py  translated_data.json
 ````
 \# the Helsinki-NLP model may have a maximum input sentence length limit.
-We have discard the prompts which exceed the limit before translate them.
+We have discarded the prompts which exceed the limit before translate them.

 ## Papers